 Our horse mounted archers will patrol the sidelines, with safe arrows (see our “Technology” page) , which, if contact a runner, the play is whistled as over.
-Our muzzled attack dogs are trained to contact the bangball, and in doing so, or by incidental contact with the ball carrier, either of which is a “tackle” and the play is called.
+Our muzzled pursuit (not “attack”) dogs are trained to contact the bangball, and in doing so, or by incidental contact with the ball carrier, either of which is a “tackle” and the play is called.
 We anticipate our animals will be the biggest stars on the field.

 It will be exciting to see a running sword battle, so to speak.
 By rule, defenders in most cases must first try and impede his progress with their fighting sticks, not strike him.
 Once slowed they can strike sensors on legs, chest, face to disable the runner.
 Shoulders or a two handed push from the stick are allowed to knock him down, or out of bounds, but no tackling.

 There is no extra point or field goal kicking game, 2 and 3 point conversions will be allowed.
 Punting is normal, but kick offs are black powder rocket assisted or Atlatl launched Bangball football which can go over 70 yards in flight.

 Without body blocks, hard tackling (you must first execute a move with the fighting stick before tackling or blocking someone) or helmet to helmet accidents, it is much safer than conventional football.

 Non Profit Community Based

-The NBL is a non-profit (501 (c) (6) IRS designate) entity to advance the sport into communities for the betterment of its people.
+The NBL is a non-profit (501) (c) (3) IRS designate entity to advance the sport into communities for the betterment of its people.
 It is structured much like the NFL was up until they changed to a profit based in 2015.
 You can donate to the NBL for a tax deduction or purchase ownership interest in one or all of the teams.
 See our Investor’s page for more information, including a copy of our Common Stock issuance.
 You can make a tax deductible donation by clicking here

 This is our patented BangBall football, which becomes a weapon once thrown and caught, enabling the carrier to gain yardage against others who possess a fighting stick or safe sword.
 It composed of carbon fiber.